riogroup/SORA_docs/docs/core/install.rst

 Installing SORA
 ---------------

+If you are new to Python or not familiar with Python virtual environments, we recommend starting by installing the Anaconda Distribution.
+This works on all platforms (Linux, macOS, Windows) and installs a full-featured scientific Python in a user directory without requiring root permissions.

 The user can install SORA and most of its requirements using **pip**, only Cartopy should be installed by hand afterwards.